mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/Krita_ghostlady_3.png
    :align: center

-Layer Effects or Layer Styles are filterm masks popularised by :program:`Photoshop's` that are a little faster than regular masks, but not as versatile.
+Layer Effects or Layer Styles are filter masks popularised by :program:`Photoshop's` that are a little faster than regular masks, but not as versatile.
 They are available by right clicking a layer and selecting 'layer style'.

 Transformations
 ---------------